Proof of Reserves

 In my view, ‘Proof of Reserve’ refers to a specific procedure in which a custodian transparently attests to the existence of on-chain reserves, and then provides an equivalent proof (typically with the help of an auditor) that the liabilities outstanding do not exceed those reserves.

 I am aware that the term is used generally to refer to related procedures.
 For instance, stablecoin attestations are sometimes referred to as PoR.
-But in this case, it is the liabilities which are on chain and the reserves which are in the banking system.
+But in the case of stablecoins, it is the liabilities which are on chain and the reserves which are in the banking system.
 Additionally, the term is sometimes used to refer to a setting in which a wrapped token is compared to equivalent tokens on a different blockchain.
 This would more accurately be described as a proof of on chain equivalence, or something related.
 There is no proof of underlying reserves in that situation.
 I would discourage the usage of PoR for these alternative uses to avoid muddying the meaning of the term.
-In my view, proving reserves specifically refers to the procedure whereby an entity demonstrates the existence of crypto reserves matching some notes that they have issued.
+In my view, proving reserves specifically refers to the procedure whereby an entity demonstrates the existence of on-chain crypto reserves matching some off-chain liabilities that they have issued.

 Proof of Reserve Resources